vitalitylearning2021/interpolationCUDA/index.md

   - Catmull-Rom interpolation.

 Different common interpolation techniques for PGM images are implemented with customized CUDA kernels, also using CUDA texture memory.

+## Technical requirements

+The main prerequisites regard the fundamentals of C/C++ and CUDA programming and basic elements of calculus, especially function approximation.

 ## The interpolation problem